drewhendrickson/gae-canvas-exp/README.md

 2. Edit app.yaml to have a new version number (usually by adding one)
 3. In Google App Engine, click Deploy
 4. open the appengine.google.com webpage for your experiment and click Dashboard
 5. On the dashboard, click Versions (under Main in the left bar)
 6. Set your new version as Default

+Note: If you upload a new version of your experiment, it will still share the same datastore as your previous experiments.
+To remove the existing data in the datastore, either create a new experiment (with a different application identifier) or delete all data in the datastore.

 ### How to check on the data once deployed to the web